giggsey/libphonenumber-for-php/README.md

 * `getExampleNumber`/`getExampleNumberByType` - provides valid example numbers for all countries/regions, with the option of specifying which type of example phone number is needed.
 * `isValidNumber` - full validation of a phone number for a region using length and prefix information.
 * PhoneNumberOfflineGeocoder - provides geographical information related to a phone number.
+* PhoneNumberToTimeZonesMapper - provides timezone information related to a phone number.
 * PhoneNumberToCarrierMapper - provides carrier information related to a phone number.

 ## Installation